data-dot-all/dataall/pages/architecture.md

 data.all backend main entry point is an AWS API Gateway that exposes a GraphQL API.

-API Gateway is private and not exposed to the internet, it's linked to shared VPC endpoint provided by the Cloud Foundations.
-A resource policy on the API Gateway denys any traffic with a source different than the VPC endpoint.
+- API Gateway is private and not exposed to the internet, it's linked to a shared VPC endpoint.
+- A resource policy on the API Gateway denys any traffic with a source different than the VPC endpoint.

-API Gateway is protected by AWS Web Application Firewall (WAF) against malicious attacks.
+- API Gateway is protected by AWS Web Application Firewall (WAF) against malicious attacks.

 ### Amazon Cognito Authorizer